Employment Law And Workers Rights

 Employment disputes can go on for months, even years after you’ve stopped working for a company.
 This can all depend on your allegations and the extent of harm done.

-Longer cases will often go to trial, which costs you more money.
+Longer cases often go to trial, which costs you more money.
 Your employment lawyer should be open about the estimated time of your case.
+Generally, most lawyers would advise against taking things to court if the costs outweigh the benefits.

 How will we communicate?